Threat Assessment Team Members and Their Roles

 Human Resources Representative: This role or designee’s role is to keep the threat assessment team cognizant and compliant with Virginia labor policies and procedures and employee related legal issues; to investigate relevant employment history and to ensure that disciplinary and other recommended actions are handled appropriately.
 Also, ensures that employees are offered the services they may need.
 This role is important to the team because Human Resources can interact with employees and supervisors and assist in facilitating solutions for issues that may arise.

 NOVACares Program Manager: Provides support to the Threat Assessment Team by recording case information, organizing team meetings and trainings, managing case data and providing outreach presentations.
-Designed to ensure that cases are effectively managed and reviewed in a timely manner.
-Also, continually works toward addressing gaps in processes and creating ways for the threat assessment process to run more efficiently.
+The program manager also works toward addressing gaps in processes and creating ways for the threat assessment process to run more efficiently.

 If you feel that a threat exists contact NOVA Police, TAT Chair and/or submit a NOVACares report.